promises-es6/promises-es6/README.md

 adapter](https://github.com/promises-aplus/promises-tests#adapters),
 with the following additional exports:

-- `defineGlobalPromise(globalScope)`: ensures that `globalScope.Promise` is the implementation to be tested
+- `defineGlobalPromise(globalScope)`: ensures that `globalScope.Promise` is the implementation to be tested and ensures that `globalScope.assert` behaves like the node assert library
 - `removeGlobalPromise(globalScope)`: removes `Promise` from `globalScope`

 When a native (browser or node) implementation of Promises is being tested, these functions can have empty bodies (it is fine for these to be no-ops).

 When a polyfill or other Javascript implementation of Promises is being tested, these functions should modify the passed-in `globalScope` object, not the `global` object.

 ### From the CLI